Provisional Irish Republican Army: Support from other countries and organisations

 Irish Americans (both Irish immigrants and natives of Irish descent) also donated weapons and money.
 The financial backbone of IRA support in the United States was the Irish Northern Aid Committee (NORAID), founded by Irish immigrant and IRA veteran Michael Flannery.
 NORAID officially raised money for the families of IRA prisoners but was accused by opponents of being a front for the IRA and being involved in IRA gunrunning.
 The key IRA transatlantic gunrunning network was run by Irish immigrant and IRA veteran George Harrison, who estimated to have smuggled 2,000–2,500 weapons and approximately 1 million rounds of ammunition to Ireland.
 However, the Federal Bureau of Investigation arrested Harrison for IRA arms smuggling in June 1981, thereby blocking the IRA's arms supply from America.
 This forced the IRA to focus on importing weaponry from its already-established networks in Europe and the Middle East.
 In addition, Irish American support for the Republican cause began to weaken in the mid-1970s and gradually diminished in the 1980s due to bad publicity surrounding IRA atrocities and NORAID.
 By 1998, only $3.6 million were raised in America for the Irish Republican cause, in which many historians and scholars agreed such an amount was too small to make an actual difference in the conflict.

 Irish Canadians, Irish Australians, and Irish New Zealanders were also active in supporting the Republican cause.
-More than A$20,000 were sent per year to the Provisionals from supporters in Australia by the 1990s.
+More than A$20,000 were sent per year to the IRA from supporters in Australia by the 1990s.
 Canadian supporters did not just fundraise and import weapons, but also smuggled IRA and Sinn Féin members into the United States, which, unlike Canada, enacted a visa ban on such members on the basis of advocating violence since the early 1970s.
 Gearóid Ó Faoleán wrote that "[i]n 1972, inclement weather forced a light aeroplane to reroute to Shannon Airport from Farranfore in County Kerry, where IRA volunteers had been awaiting its arrival.
 The plane, piloted by a Canadian [IRA supporter], had flown from Libya with at least one cargo of arms that included RPG-7 rocket launchers" where IRA smuggled these weapons into safe houses for its armed campaign.
 In 1974, seven Canadian residents (six who were originally from Belfast) were arrested by the Royal Canadian Mounted Police for smuggling weapons to the IRA after "raids in St. Catharines, Tavistock and Toronto and at the U.S. border at Windsor".
 Philip Kent, one of those arrested, was discovered in his car for having "fifteen FN rifles and a .50 calibre machine gun".